santiyounger/wpm-reading-time/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to this plugin, please feel free to submit a Pull Request or open an issue with your suggestions.
+If you'd like to contribute to this plugin, please feel free to submit a Pull Request or open an issue on the [GitHub repository](https://github.com/santiyounger/wpm-reading-time).

 ## License